saparin/arg-schema/README.md

     var args = new argSchema(arguments);
     if (args.checkin('string a', 'number b', 'opt bool c', 'object d', 'array e', 'opt function f')) {
 		// Put code here
+		// You can use args.a, args.b, ..., but optional arguments can be undefined
     }
     else if (args.checkin('bool a', 'opt array b', 'opt bool c', 'opt function d')) {
 		// Put code here
+		// You can use args.a, args.b, ..., but optional arguments can be undefined
     }
     else{
 		// No schema matched